hanwen/go-mtpfs/README.md

 **日本語は[こちら](./README.ja.md)**

-mtplvcap is a multi-platform (Windows/Mac/Linux) software that relays the Live View of Nikon DSLRs via WebSocket.
+mtplvcap is a multi-platform (Windows/Mac/Linux) software that relays the Live View of Nikon cameras via WebSocket.

-mtplvcap + OBS turn your DSLRs into web cameras without HDMI capture device.
+mtplvcap + OBS turn your cameras into web cameras without HDMI capture device.
 Enjoy video chatting on Google Hangouts/Meet/Zoom etc. with your favorite cameras!

 ## Verified environments